averyv12/HVAC-Catalog/README.md

   - [Daikin](https://www.daikin.com/products/ac/)
   - [York](https://www.york.com/residential-equipment)
   - And others as available
 - Product manuals (PDFs) for Bryant were sourced from their official product pages.
-The overall hub for these pages can be found here: https://www.bryant.com/en/us/before-you-buy/system-types/.
+The overall hub for these pages can be found [here](https://www.bryant.com/en/us/before-you-buy/system-types/).
 To get to a specific manual, click on a certain type of hvac, then on the product, and scroll to the bottom where you will see a documents section.

 ### Data Structure
 - All data is stored in `src/data/hvacData.json`.